nopnop2002/esp-idf-vcp2udp/README.md

 # Using linux rsyslogd as logger
-We can forward the UART input to rsyslogd on your Linux machine.
+We can forward the USB input to rsyslogd on your Linux machine.
 ```
 +-------------+         +-------------+         +-------------+
 | Arduino Uno |--(USB)->|    ESP32    |--(UDP)->|  rsyslogd   |